typesupply/opentype-cookbook/website/content/common-techniques.md

 ## Swashes

-There are two swash features `swsh` `cswh`.
+There are two swash features `swsh` and `cswh`.
 I prefer to use the contextual version `cswh`.
 What this feature does will depend on the swash glyphs in your font.

     :::fea
     feature cswh {